mark-casey/KPM/README.md

 A single bare metal host is deployed with Vagrant, Docker, and Virtualbox (or similar virtualization product for which there is a Vagrant provider [VMware Workstation, libvirt, etc.]).
 This host will be referred to simply as the SI (supporting infrastructure) host.
 This is not a Kolla or OpenStack term, and is only used in this repo.
 No OpenStack services run on the SI host and it does not have to stay online once the deployment is complete (though preserving its data is highly recommended to facilitate using Kolla to run upgrades later).

 The SI host runs several Vagrant machines, each containing a piece of supporting infrastructure (again: MAAS, private Docker registry, etc.).
 These Vagrant machines are arranged as follows:
- - Running under Vagrant's virtualbox provider, as a virtual machine:
-     - PXE boot services and IPMI power management are handled by MAAS
+ - Running under Vagrant's virtualbox provider, a virtual machine running MAAS to handle PXE-boot services and IPMI power management
+ - Running under Vagrant's docker provider, a container running Docker's registry:2 private registry image
- - Running under Vagrant's docker provider, as containers:
+ - Also running under Vagrant's docker provider, a container that acts as Kolla's deployment host
-     - Private Docker registry is run from Docker's registry:2 image
-     - Kolla's deployment host is also built as a container.
-(Vagrant starts this container automatically [as that is just what it does when it finishes building from a Dockerfile], so we simply pass an overridden runtime command of 'exit'.)